 To sustain our growth strategy we intend to raise capital through the sale of equity.
 The sale or the proposed sale of substantial amounts of our common stock in the public market could materially adversely affect the market price of our common stock or other outstanding securities.
 In December 2001 we filed a shelf registration statement with the SEC, which allows us to sell up to \$300.0 million of securities, including common stock, preferred stock, debt securities and warrants.
-As of March 31, 2003, we have sold approximately \$170.3 million (gross proceeds) worth of common stock from our shelf registration statement and we may sell additional securities worth approximately \$129.7 million (gross proceeds) from our shelf registration statement in the future.
-We have also registered an aggregate of 2,120,069 shares of common stock in connection with our 2001 Stock Option, Deferred Stock and Restricted Stock Plan, and pursuant to the terms of the plan, approved an increase of 1,500,000 authorized shares, which we plan to register.
-As of March 31, 2003, our 1995 Stock Option, Deferred Stock and Restricted Stock Plan had 67,390 shares reserved and available for issuance and that were registered.
+As of June 30, 2003, we have sold approximately \$191.3 million (gross proceeds) worth of common stock from our shelf registration statement and we may sell additional securities worth approximately \$108.7 million (gross proceeds) from this shelf registration statement in the future.
+We have also registered an aggregate of 3,620,069 shares of common stock in connection with our 2001 Stock Option, Deferred Stock and Restricted Stock Plan.
+As of June 30, 2003, our 1995 Stock Option, Deferred Stock and Restricted Stock Plan had 1,905,711 shares reserved and available for issuance and that were registered.
 The sale of a large amount of shares or the perception that such sales may occur, could adversely affect the market price for our common stock or other outstanding securities.